Derwood, Maryland: 2020 census

+2010 census

 Derwood first appeared as a census designated place in the 2010 U.S. census formed from part of Redland CDP and additional area.

+Demographic estimates

-Derwood has 1,700 residents, ranking 294th out of 528 cities in Maryland in terms of population.
-The largest Derwood racial/ethnic groups are White (36.4%) followed by Hispanic (17.2%) and Asian (14.8%).
-Derwood households' median annual household income in 2021 was $71,471.
-Households in Derwood made somewhat more money ($71,375) than those in Rohrersville and Oxford ($71,464).
-However, 7.2% of households in Derwood are poor.
-Derwood residents are 42.4 years old on average.
+Derwood households' median annual household income in 2026 is $57,486.
+However, 3.4% of households in Derwood are in poverty.
+Derwood residents are 39.9 years old on average.

 Economy

 Goodwill Industries is based in Derwood.

 Public schools

 Residents are zoned to Montgomery County Public Schools.

 Students who are residents of Derwood are either in the Magruder or Richard Montgomery cluster and attend the following schools, some of which are outside of Derwood: